Society of the Friends of the Blacks: History

 The economy of France was dependent upon revenues from the colonies, which were slave societies based largely on production of sugar from cane plantations.
 The French economy thrived due to the lucrative triangle trade.
 Demand for sugar was high in Europe.
 Conditions on the sugar plantations on the islands of Saint-Domingue, Guadeloupe and Martinique, in the Caribbean, were so harsh that slave mortality was very high.
 This required steady importing of new slaves from Africa.
 In La Louisiane, in the southern United States, slavery was also the basis of the economy in the New Orleans and Mobile regions.
 Southern Louisiana had numerous sugar plantations.

 Figures indicate that slave-trade activity alone during the years leading up to the French Revolution resulted in some profit percentages exceeding 100 percent.
 In 1784, for example, the outfitter Chaurands realized a profit of 110 percent through the use of a single ship, the Brune.
 In 1789, one outfitter reached 120 per cent profit on his voyages.

 Jacques Pierre Brissot organized the Société des amis des Noirs in February 1788.
 A follower of the Philosophes, Brissot's anti-slavery efforts were also due to his exposure to humanitarian activities on both sides of the Atlantic.
 In the United States, where he visited Philadelphia's constitutional convention following the American Revolution, he became absorbed by [Thomas Jefferson]'s humanitarian ideals as expressed in the Declaration of Independence.
-In England, Thomas Clarkson invited Brissot to attend a meeting of the Society for Effecting the Abolition of the Slave Trade.
+In Britain, Thomas Clarkson invited Brissot to attend a meeting of the Society for Effecting the Abolition of the Slave Trade.
 So enthused was Brissot that shortly thereafter he founded an abolitionist society in Paris.
 Its objectives were to suppress the slave trade and, at a later date, to attain equal rights for free persons of color.
 This was a class, generally in the French colonies, of persons of mixed French and African ancestry, generally born to French colonial fathers and mothers of African descent (some of whom were also of mixed-race.)
 The French-born or French Creoles extended them some rights, although not full equality to those of "pure" French descent.

 The Amis advocated freedom in the French colonies, arguing that the ideas of the Revolution should extend to the colonies.
 The French concept of liberté, égalité, fraternité did not include the liberation of slaves, because the National Assembly argued that such abolition would be detrimental to the economy.
 The Amis des Noirs pushed for the abolition of slavery, although Clarkson recommended they reduce their demands to abolish the Atlantic slave trade (which Great Britain and the United States did in 1808.)